-The age old question – How do you make a small room look bigger?
+The age old question – How do you make a room look bigger?
 We’ve got you covered!

 There are many techniques you can try to help make your home look much bigger than what it really is.
 Creating the illusion of space in your home isn’t just for aesthetic reasons – It also helps you feel much more relaxed and at peace, so let’s dive right in!

-Paint Colours & Techniques
+How to make a room look bigger: Paint Colours & Techniques

 Your wall and ceiling paint colours will play a huge factor in the room’s overall perception of size.
 As a general rule of thumb, brighter colours and of course, whites & neutrals will create a bright, airy vibe in your home which will help to make the space feel larger than what it really is.

 Whites, off whites, soft neutrals and lighter greys are all great options for a brighter home – Read our 3 Step Guide to selecting your new White paint!
 You are not however, limited to a neutral colour palette: If you are wanting to introduce more colour in your home while still creating the illusion of a larger space, paint options include pastel tones such as lavender or mint green or some brighter tones of aqua and teal.
 These colours are often seen in day spas and retreats, where you will notice a distinct feeling of calm and openness – exactly what you are wanting to achieve in your home!

 Select a bright white paint for your trims and doors to further enhance the room’s size.
 You should also consider using a satin or even semi gloss finish for your doors and frames: Not only will the smooth sheen make these high traffic areas much easier to keep clean but the slight gloss will also help light to travel through the space, helping to create that open and airy feeling.

 You may feel as if your options are limited when it comes to creating a feature wall in a tight space: after all, anything you choose will make the space look even SMALLER, won’t it?
 Rest assured, there ARE some fabulous options for your try out that will actually help make the room feel larger!